Rabbitzzc/tiny-replace-files/README.md

   <blockquote>Like vscode, simple utility to quickly replace text in one or more files.</blockquote>
 </div>

-Scene: generate a templates, then replace initName to newName.
 ## 📦 Getting Started

 ### install